kontakt/Octoprint-Filament-Reloaded/README.md

 This plugin is using the GPIO.BOARD numbering scheme, the pin being used needs to be selected by the physical pin number.

+_A DIY guide is in planned for new sensor users_

 ## Features

 * Configurable GPIO pin (including the type of resistor on the pin)